marina601/easy-cocktail-recipes/README.md

 ### Content

-- The main content of the website has been written by a developer
+- The main content of the website has been written by a developer.
 - Recipe information has been provided by [TheCocktailDB API](https://www.thecocktaildb.com/api.php)
 - Quote which appears on the index.html page has been taken from [The Oxfordsd](https://theoxfordsd.com/cocktail-quotes/)

 ### Code

-- My mentor Medale Oluwafemi has helped me to refactor the code in recipes.js and write html elements dynamcally in JavaScript instead of repeating the same code and targetting html elements from the recipes.html
+- My mentor Medale Oluwafemi has helped me to refactor the code in recipes.js getCocktail function,  and write html elements dynamcally in JavaScript instead of repeating the same code and targetting html elements from the recipes.html, which I have done initially.

+- Also my mentor has introduced me to filter method in JavaScript recipes.js to filter through the data by category, and display the information desired on click of the button and on loading of the page.
+I have tried to solve this issue in many different ways and have recived unexpected result, working through this issue with my mentor has helped me to understand and learn the logic of programming.

-- Code to get the contact form to send the information has been taken from [emailJS](https://jsfiddle.net/api/post/library/pure/) and adopted to site purpose.
+- Initial code to get the contact form to send the information has been taken from [emailJS](https://jsfiddle.net/api/post/library/pure/) and modified to fit the site purpose.

 - Responsive navbar has been created with help of a tutorial from [Web Dev Simplified](https://www.youtube.com/watch?v=At4B7A4GOPg)